panzerdp/dmitripavlutin.com/content/posts/032-handle-undefined/index.md

 type: post
 ---

-When I started to learn JavaScript about eight years ago, a bizarre situation for me was the existence of both `undefined` and `null` that represent empty values.
-What is the clear difference between them?
-They both seem to define empty values, and moreover, the comparison `null == undefined` evaluates to `true`.
+When I started to learn JavaScript about eight years ago, I found bizarre that both `undefined` and `null` represent empty values.
+What's the exact difference between them?
+Both seem to define empty values, and the comparison `null == undefined` evaluates to `true`.

 Most of the modern languages like Ruby, Python or Java have a single null value (`nil` or `null`), which seems a reasonable approach.

+But JavaScript is different.

-In case of JavaScript, the interpreter returns `undefined` when accessing a variable or object property that is not yet initialized.
+The JavaScript interpreter returns `undefined` when accessing a variable or object property that is not yet initialized.
 For example:

 ```javascript
 let company;